Wah Mee massacre: Aftermath

-After the shooting, the doors to the club were padlocked shut, and the contents were not disturbed after the police left.
+Following the shooting, the doors to the Wah Mee were padlocked shut, and the contents were not disturbed after the police left.
 The club was never reopened, although the site was a popular stop for tour buses.

-A spokesman for the Hop Sing Tong denied the massacre was an act of war against the Bing Kung Tong; Benjamin Ng and Willie Mak were both members of the Hop Sing, and most of the victims were members of the Bing Kung.

-Wai Yok Chin, the sole survivor of the massacre, made a full recovery, despite an early medical setback and possible assassination threats that forced prosecutors to depose him on videotape prior to the trials.
+A spokesman for the Hop Sing Tong denied the massacre was an act of war against the Bing Kung Tong; Mak and Benjamin Ng were both members of the Hop Sing, and most of the victims were members of the Bing Kung.Chin, the sole survivor of the massacre, made a full recovery despite an early medical setback and possible assassination threats that forced prosecutors to depose him on videotape prior to the trials.
+Because the then-unknown perpetrator was still at large, Chin and his girlfriend remained under police protection for several months, which were spent mostly playing cards with the officers and travelling around Washington state.
 He died in May 1993, aged 71.

+Following the Wah Mee massacre, many Chinese clubs in Seattle ended gambling to avoid becoming a potential robbery target.
+In July 1987, a series of anonymous phone tip-offs, motivated by fear of attracting robbers to community centers, exposed an illegal gambling operation at a Chinese social club and by 1992, eight Seattle-area Chinese gambling clubs were raided, with 38 people arrested.

-The building continued to host street-level businesses until a fire on Christmas Eve 2013 destroyed the top floor and interior of the building.
+The Louisa Hotel continued to host street-level businesses until a fire on Christmas Eve 2013 destroyed the top floor and interior of the building.
 The Woo family, who still owned the building, decided to demolish the fire-damaged portion (which included all of the former Wah Mee space) while retaining as much of the building as possible to preserve its contribution to the Chinatown Historic District.
 Demolition work was completed in April 2015.
 Reconstruction began February 12, 2018, with a blessing by Buddhist monks and a procession.
-The Louisa Hotel building reopened June 2019, with 85 rental apartments plus street-level retail and restaurant space.
+The building reopened June 2019, with eighty-five rental apartments plus street-level retail and restaurant space.